St. Berchmans Higher Secondary School

+St. Berchmans Higher Secondary School is an aided Catholic Residential School in Changanasserry of Kottayam district.
+Established by Mar Charles Lavigne SJ, the then Vicar Apostolic of Kottayam, in 1891, is one of the oldest Catholic schools in Kerala.
+The school is run by Syro Malabar Catholic Archeparchy of Changanasserry.

+The school today has served its purpose producing many notable alumni especially in Catholic Church such as two Cardinals, Cardinal Antony Padiyara and Cardinal George Alencherry and Archbishops such as Mar Joseph Powathil and Mar Joseph Perumthottam.

+Later, in 1922, A college was established on the cornerstone laid by Mar Charles Lavigne by Venerable Mar Thomas Kurialacherry on the same name, SB College Changanasserry, to provide higher education to the students of Malabar-Travancore region.

 History

-The boys' school was founded in 1891 by the French Jesuit Charles Lavigne, the first bishop of Changanacherry, as a residential (boarding) school.
+The boys' school was founded in 1891 by the French Jesuit Charles Lavigne, the first bishop of Changanacherry, as a residential (boarding) school on the wish of the commoners to provide their children access to primary education in English.
 Until 1997, students were admitted to Grades 5 through 10.
-In the 1998-99 school year, the school expanded to include Grades 11 and 12.
+In the 1998–99 school year, the school expanded to include Grades 11 and 12.
 Now the school's higher secondary studies include four science batches and two commerce batches.
-Built on a 10-acre campus with more than 3,000 students, St. Berchmans is one of the larges schools in Changanacherry.
+Built on a 10-acre campus with more than 3,000 students, St. Berchmans is one of the largest schools in Changanacherry.
 The school is part of the corporate management of schools in the Archdiocese of Changanassery.